kundankc/Book-Management/Readme.md

 ### 4. Start MongoDB

-Make sure MongoDB is running on your system:
+Make sure MongoDB is running on your system or use mongodb atlas get connection uri from there:

 ```bash
 # On Linux/Mac